 While Star Wars creator George Lucas lost his way at times introducing new characters, creatures and concepts, Abrams takes a back to basic approach.
 Alien characters are added to help flesh out the story first and sell action figures second, not vice versa.
 Most intriguing were Han’s pal Maz Kanata (Lupita Nyong’o) and the First Order’s Supreme Leader Snoke (Andy Serkis).
 The humor isn’t forced and marketing doesn’t seem to influence storytelling decisions.

 On the action front, Abrams delivers flawless Star Wars excitement from the space fights to lightsaber duels.
-While I’m equally excited about Rian Johnson tackling Episode VIII, Abrams shows he could have just as easily handled the entire new trilogy.
+While I’m equally excited about Rian Johnson tackling Episode VIII, Abrams shows he could have just as easily handled the entire new trilogy from a technical standpoint.

 Luke and the gang already had their epic trilogy and Awakens leaves little doubt this is not their story.
 It helps immeasurably that this new crew is so likable.
 Abrams gets passionate performances from his cast to help ingratiate them easier.